dcwbrown/OBSOLETE-olang/README.md

  - C code conversion between integer and pointer of different size solved by casting with with uintptr_t as an intermediate type.

  - C code conversion between signed and unsigned char types solved by explicitly casting 'CHAR's passed to system APIs in code procedures to 'char'.

-The full build now includes a couple of confidence tests to make sure that simple compilation work OK.
+The full build now includes a few confidence tests to make sure that the basics work OK.

 HALT/exit code has been simplified.
 Exit now just calls the system exit API rather than calling the kill API and passing our own process ID.
 For runtime errors it now displayes the appropriate error message (e.g. Index out of range).